What Are The Different Types of Paints And Its Applications

 - Mechanical stresses

-- Paints conceal imperfections on the surface and gives surface protection.
+- Paints conceal imperfections on the surface and give surface protection.

-- It increases life of the surface or product.
+- It increases the life of the surface or product.

-- It prevents wooden structures against warping, checking, or decay from termites, fungal growth, etc.
+- It prevents wooden structures from warping, checking, or decaying from termites, fungal growth, etc.

 - Metals corrode if not painted at suitable intervals.

 - Painting enables the masonry and concrete work to resist checking and disintegration, thereby extending life.

 - It acts as a decoration and provides aesthetic value to the building.

 - Paint modifies the reflection and transmission of light on a surface.